nandaglhp/anandagalih-portfolio/README.md

 Hello everyone\! 👋

-Let me introduce myself, I'm **Eki Zulfar Rachman**.
+Let me introduce myself, I'm **Ananda Galih Pratiwi**.
 On this occasion, I'd like to share the portfolio website project that I've developed.

 ## 🚀 Live Demo